rockyseltzer/amiibotool/README.md

 ## About
 This website allows you to connect to your Amiibotool/Evergenesis/nfctool to manage files on the device storage.
-I have implemented bulk upload, edit, and delete features in this repo.
+I have implemented bulk upload, edit, delete, and download features in this repo.

 ## Website Link
 [https://rockyseltzer.github.io/amiibotool/](https://rockyseltzer.github.io/amiibotool/)